andywhite37/blog/content/posts/2019-11-07-a-laymans-guide-to-applicatives-in-reasonml.md

 produce a value `t(('a, 'b))` that's a combination of our two inputs (assuming they both "succeed").

+Well, that was my attempt at describing how applicatives work, but not sure how successful it was.
 If you got lost somewhere along the way, I'd again recommend trying it yourself with a concrete type like `option`.
 It's hard to explain, but once you slog through it enough times, you'll get it.
-Try implementing these functions too, to see how the patterns expands to more values:
+Try implementing these functions too, to see how the patterns expands to more
+values:

 ```ocaml
 let tuple4: (t('a), t('b), t('c), t('d)) => t(('a, 'b, 'c, 'd));